center-for-threat-informed-defense/public-resources/solorigate/README.md

 - New hunting and detection queries for Azure Sentinel.
     - Released 16 December 2020 (**Updated 28 December 2020**)
     - https://techcommunity.microsoft.com/t5/azure-sentinel/solarwinds-post-compromise-hunting-with-azure-sentinel/ba-p/1995095
-- An overview of the “Solarigate” cyber intrusion and a frequently updated list of most of the public Microsoft posts/reports related to it targeted at customers.
+- An overview of the “solorigate” cyber intrusion and a frequently updated list of most of the public Microsoft posts/reports related to it targeted at customers.
     - Released 13 December 2020 (**Updated 21 December 2020**)
     - https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/
 - Microsoft’s initial report describing key early activities in the intrusion at a high level.